Mikkolehtimaki/configs/README.md

 ### Plugin Manager

-Install dein.
+Install dein with ~/.vim/plugins as the plugin directory.
 See https://github.com/Shougo/dein.vim for instructions.
+Paths in the init.nvim file have to be modified to point to this directory (subdirectories after plugins/ should not need to be changed).

 ### Dependencies